jimmyH/BeSIM/README.md

 Or run as a container from docker/podman:
  - `docker build . -t besim:latest`
  - `docker run -it -p 80:80 -p 6199:6199/udp besim:latest`

+To have the server get the weather at the server location, you need to set your location using environment variables eg:
+ - `docker run -it -e LONGITUDE=1.234 -e LATITUDE=-1.234 -p 80:80 -p 6199:6199/udp besim:latest`

 The BeSMART thermostat connects:
  - api.besmart-home.com:6199 (udp)